Reloaded-Project/Reloaded-II/Docs/FAQ.md

 ### How can I contribute to Reloaded?

-The easiest way to contribute to Reloaded is to look at the issue list on Github: https://github.com/Reloaded-Project/Reloaded-II/issues
+The easiest way to contribute to Reloaded is to look at the issue list on GitHub: https://github.com/Reloaded-Project/Reloaded-II/issues

 Anything labelled as `accepted` is up for grabs by anyone, unless assigned to a specific user.
 Just make sure to follow the coding style in the existing projects and try to write good code.